ADJØ

 022 107 5490

 In Denmark, porridge (or ‘grød’) is a staple.
 It can be oatmeal, stewed apples or even risotto, as ‘grød’ refers to the cooking method and not the ingredients.
-Porridge options are deliciously extensive at ADJØ and two of their stalwarts are: oat porridge with homemade caramel, fresh apples and roasted almonds and (arborio) rice porridge made with almond milk, served with spiced sugar and a knob of butter.
+Porridge options are deliciously extensive at ADJØ and two of their stalwarts are: oat porridge with homemade caramel, fresh apples and roasted almonds and (arborio) rice porridge served with raspberry sugar, peanut butter, whipped coconut cream and freeze-dried blueberries.
 Pair any of the porridges with a barista coffee for maximum enjoyment.

-On the savoury side of the menu you’ll find options like ‘Sardines’ which is served on housemade rye with goat's cheese, mayo and toasted sesame seeds.
+On the savoury side of the menu you’ll find options like ‘Sardines’ served on housemade rye with goat's cheese, mayo and toasted sesame seeds.
 It’s simple but supremely tasty.
-‘Danish Meatballs’ meanwhile, another popular item, is made from free-range pork mince and served on housemade rye with housemade remoulade, pickled cucumber and crispy onions.
+‘Mushroom’ meanwhile, another popular item, is cooked creamy mushrooms, parmesan and prosciutto, on housemade fermented potato bread with spring onions.
 Both are menu staples.

 The wine and cocktail lists feature the best of Otago’s offerings together with classic numbers including Negroni.
 ADJØ even make their own schnapps, which go hand in hand with their menu’s flavours.